opengeospatial/geoparquet/format-specs/geoparquet.md

 #### crs

-The Coordinate Reference System (CRS) is a mandatory parameter for all the geometries defined in geoparquet format.
+The Coordinate Reference System (CRS) is a mandatory parameter for each geometry column defined in geoparquet format.

 The CRS needs to be provided in [WKT](https://en.wikipedia.org/wiki/Well-known_text_representation_of_coordinate_reference_systems) version 2, also known as **WKT2**.
 WKT2 has several revisions, this specification supports the revisions from [2015](http://docs.opengeospatial.org/is/12-063r5/12-063r5.html) and [2019](https://docs.opengeospatial.org/is/18-010r7/18-010r7.html): WKT2_2015, WKT2_2015_SIMPLIFIED, WKT2_2019, WKT_2019_SIMPLIFIED.